Walrus: everything you need to know about WAL

 Who are the founders of Walrus?

 Walrus was developed by Mysten Labs, the team behind Sui.
-The further growth and support of the protocol is overseen by the Walrus Foundation, which helps to roll out and develop the ecosystem.
+The continued growth and support of the protocol is carried by the Walrus Foundation, which helps with the rollout and development of the ecosystem.

 Walrus price in the last 24 hours